-UNESCO says that there are no less than three million shipwrecks lost beneath the waves, their locations just waiting to be discovered.
+UNESCO says that there are no fewer than 3 million shipwrecks lost beneath the waves, their locations just waiting to be discovered.
 But for tourism purposes, the most interesting shipwrecks are those we already know about—and can visit.
-These ten shipwrecks all have intriguing stories, and they’re all places where you can step foot, although in some cases a boat (and possibly scuba gear) may be necessary.
-Remember: look, don’t touch, since removing artifacts can spoil the chance for valuable archeological research.
+These 10 shipwrecks have intriguing stories, and they’re all places where you can step foot, although in some cases a boat (and possibly scuba gear) may be necessary.
+Remember: Look, don’t touch, since removing artifacts can spoil the chance for valuable archeological research (and is often illegal).

-The 200-foot schooner Bessie White wrecked about a mile west of Smith Point County Park in 1922 while laden with coal and bound for Newfoundland.
-The crew escaped, but the three-year-old ship ran aground.
-When Superstorm Sandy hit Fire Island in October 2012, it revealed the battered remnants of the ship's hull, which had been carried west to a spot near Skunk Hollow in the Otis Pike Fire Island High Dune Wilderness.
+The 200-foot schooner Bessie White wrecked off the shore of this barrier island while laden with coal in 1919 or 1922 (historians aren't sure of the exact date).
+The crew escaped, but the 3-year-old ship ran aground.
+In October 2012, Superstorm Sandy revealed the battered remnants of the ship's hull, which had been carried to a spot near Skunk Hollow in the Otis Pike Fire Island High Dune Wilderness.
 The National Park Service sometimes leads hikes to the wreckage, whose location over time provides scientists with clues to how the landscape of Fire Island has changed.

-A Danish cruise ship built in 1974 that once carried passengers to polar regions, the MS World Discoverer ran aground in the Solomon Islands in 2000.
+A cruise ship built in 1974 that once carried passengers to polar regions, MS World Discoverer ran aground in the Solomon Islands in 2000.
 No lives were lost—all the passengers escaped via ferry after an uncharted rock pierced the ship's hull.
-As of fall 2014, the wreckage was still a tourist attraction in Roderick Bay in the Nggela Islands, listing heavily on its side against the shore.
+Today the wreckage is still a tourist attraction in Roderick Bay in the Nggela Islands, listing heavily against the shore.

 Now a haunting ruin along the Oregon coast, the Peter Iredale was once a four-masted steel barque sailing vessel owned by British shipping firm Iredale & Porter.
 In September 1906, the ship left Santa Cruz, Mexico, on its way to Portland, Oregon, where it was supposed to pick up wheat bound for the United Kingdom.
 But a heavy wind and strong current sent her on to the breakers and she ran aground at Clatsop Beach, with three of her masts snapping from the impact, according to the Oregon History Project.
 The wreckage became an immediate tourist attraction, and despite being buffeted by the wind and waves ever since, it remains so today.
 It’s now part of Fort Stevens State Park.

-This shipwreck in the Ionian Islands gives the beach its nickname: Smugglers Cove.
+This shipwreck in the Ionian Islands gives its beach its nicknames: Navagio ("shipwreck") Beach and Smugglers Cove.
 Supposedly, the Panagiotis, which wrecked there in the early 1980s, was smuggling cigarettes and possibly worse.
-The rusting hulk of the boat is far from the only thing to see, however; the beach (which is also known as Shipwreck Beach) also attracts visitors for its clear turquoise waters and pristine pale sand.
+The rusting hulk of the boat is far from the only thing to see, however; the beach also attracts visitors for its clear turquoise waters and pristine pale sand.
 It’s also one of the most popular spots for BASE jumping in the world.
-(Sadly, it can only be accessed by boat.)
+The cove can be accessed only by boat.

 Built in 1952 in Poland, La Famille Express served a large part of its life in the Soviet Navy (where it was known as Fort Shevchenko), before being sold and re-christened with its new name in 1999.
 It wrecked under mysterious circumstances around 2004.
 It now lies in just a few feet of water, an attractive landmark for boaters in the Turks and Caicos.